Istanbul Ceramic Workshops Project: First Laboratory Study of a Constantinopolitan Production of Byzantine Ceramics

 Excavations at Sirkeci

-They have been directed first by Çiğdem Girgin, then by Nihal Erhan and Suleyman Eskalen, under the supervision of Ismail Karamut, director of the Istanbul Archaeological Museum.
+The excavations were directed first by Çiğdem Girgin, then by Nihal Erhan and Suleyman Eskalen, under the supervision of Ismail Karamut, director of the Istanbul Archaeological Museum.
 Although a structure that might be interpreted as a kiln was unearthed in 2005 (Girgin 2007), no further structure of pottery production has been found so far.
 But the large quantities of pottery dump found in the Sirkeci excavations attest to the vicinity of ceramics workshops.

 First approach of the Sirkeci repertoire